How to find customers: 7 Tips for successful selling

 Don’t be surprised if the first few conversations are a complete disaster, it does get easier!
 Just make sure you practice on smaller prospects and only move on to the bigger ones when you feel more confident.

-If you want some basic sales tips on selling techniques and how to find good sales prospects, try these 7 top tips on selling:
+If you want some basic sales tips on selling techniques and how to find customers, try these 7 top tips on selling:

 Sales Tip 1: Find the right customer